 Conclusion: Making Informed Dietary Choices

-Your food choices, even for a short time, affect your heart’s future.
+Your food choices, even briefly, affect your heart’s future.
 Studies show that eating high-fat foods can change cholesterol and inflammation levels.
-But, taking proactive steps can lower these risks.
+However, taking proactive steps can lower these risks.

 By balancing fats and using proven strategies, you can protect your heart.
 This is important for the long term.